matthieuSolente/vml-in-email/README.md

 # vml-in-email
-Some vml components for email
+Some vml components for email (still in progress)

 Examples of vml-encoded components are rather rare on the web.